toczke/MisFit-firefish-debloat/README.md

 # MisFit-firefish-debloat
-#ADB Script for debloating Misfit Vaport 2 WearOS Smartwatch
+#ADB Script for debloating Misfit Vaport 2 WearOS Smartwatch to not work like a chinesse piece of crap

 >adb connect IP_Address:5555
 >adb shell